3rdGen-Media/CoreTransport/README.md

 ## Usage

-The general process for establishing and consuming connections using CTransport and its wrapper interface libraries is the same:
+The general process for establishing and consuming from connections using CTransport and its wrapper interface libraries is the same:

 1. Define your target (CTTarget)
 2. Create a socket connection + perform SSL Handshake (CTConnection)